Driving in France: Guide for Tourists

 Driving in France with Children

-Driving in France with kids is amazing because the country offers various rest stops and most of the time they have little playgrounds for kids, picnic tables, doggy area – it’s pretty amazing if you compare
+Driving in France with kids is amazing because the country offers various rest stops and most of the time they have little playgrounds for kids, picnic tables, pet area – it’s pretty amazing if you compare

 All children up to the age of 10 must travel in a car seat or restraint.
 Backless booster seats can only be used by children over 125 cm unless it’s a taxi (saying this because if you order a taxi with a car seat in Paris they will usually give you a backless booster for kids as young as 3).